VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/apartment.md

 The apartments are situated next to the campsite.
 This means that you can enjoy the space of an apartment and use the facilities of our campsite at the same time.

-*Tip: book your stay directly and pay 12% less than via Booking or AirBnB.*
+*Tip: book your stay directly and pay 12% less than via Booking.*

 ## Facilities apartment